SimplyWine/bookkeep-api/source/index.html.md

       }
 ```

-Sales tax is broken down in the `subcategories` node as follows:
+Sales tax is broken down and summarized by the label groups in the `subcategories` node as follows:

 * `rate` is decimal format out to 5 digits and comes from the source system
 * `label` should follow this format `{2 char country code}-{2 char province/state code}-{Name Here}-{rate as percentage to 5 digits}` where the first 2 characters are the country code, the next 2 are a province code and the next is the name from the source system and finally the rate as a percentage.